 James L. Pfenninger is a staff psychotherapist at Miracle Mile Community Practice, a community-based non-profit clinic in Los Angeles, California, where he has taken on a leadership role in the clinic and is involved with fundraising and community outreach.
 Jim also operates a private residential management business which he started 12 years ago.
 He previously worked in event planning and coordination and has experience in all aspects of special even management.
 Jim received his M.A. in Clinical Psychology in 2001 from Antioch University in Marina del Ray, California, and his B.A. in Business Management from Antioch University, having completed course work at Trinity College, Deerfield, Illinois.

-Janice B. Johnson, staff liaison to the Board of Directors, is the Associate Executive Director and the Director of Admissions of Summit Preparatory School.
+Janice B. Johnson, staff liaison to the Board of Directors, is the Associate Executive Director of Program Administration of Summit Preparatory School.
 As a Licensed Clinical Social Worker, Ms. Johnson specializes in the clinical assessment of children, adolescents and their families.
 Earlier in her career, she has worked in admissions for Montana Academy in Marion, Montana; as a Clinical Social Worker for St. Mary’s Services in Chicago; and as an Individual and Family Psychotherapist for the Youth Service Bureau in McHenry, Illinois.
 Jan received her M.S.W. in 1983 and her B.A. in 1976, both from the University of Illinois in Chicago.

 Daniel R. Ross is a veteran entrepreneur and business executive in healthcare-related areas.
 He is currently CEO of AlignSource, a healthcare recruitment company based in New York.
 He had previously co-founded and operated Allegiance Health Inc., a provider of medical review services.
 In 2004 he sold Allegiance Health to a public company, where he briefly served as EVP.
 Before Allegiance Health, Mr. Ross spent 13 years in the investment banking industry, living seven years in Asia and Europe.
 Prior to his investment banking career, he practiced law with Cravath, Swaine & Moore in New York.
 Mr. Ross graduated from The University of Virginia School of Law, where he was an editor of the Virginia Law Review, and Harvard University.
 He is a former member of the Prince’s Youth Business Trust, North London Board, and the Fairfax County ( Virginia) School Board.
 He has been married to attorney Tamara Mitchel, his college sweetheart, since 1983.
 They live in New York, and have two sons, one of whom graduated from Summit Prep.